TDX Tech’s Response To The 2020 Coronavirus Event

 Our technicians work throughout the United States, including areas where cases of coronavirus have been confirmed.
 To date, there has been no impact observed on our ability to deliver professional services at any of our locations.
 We recognize that events may lead to many of our professionals having to work remotely and reschedule work.

-We do not currently foresee any impact to our ability to deliver services and/or products, although we are evaluating on a case-by-case basis.
+We do not currently foresee any impact to our ability to deliver services and/or products, although we are continually evaluating.

 Any third-party contract must remove themselves from work order in the following cases:

 - If they have a fever (or have had a fever in the last 24 hours)